Hand Washing and Food Handling

 - after handling soiled equipment and utensils

-- during food preparation as necessary to remove soil and contamination and to prevent cross contamination
+- during food preparation as necessary to remove soil and contamination and to prevent cross contamination when changing tasks

 - when switching between working with raw food products and ready-to-eat (RTE) food products